mttcrn/ODC-challenges/reverse_engineering/crackme/README.md

 - The binary takes a command-line argument (flag) and checks whether it is correct.

 ## Approach
-By disassembling the binary we see the main function:
+By disassembling the binary I inspected the main function:
 ```{c}
 signal(5, catch_function);
 if ( argc > 1 )